Sugar Glider Bonding: Plan A

-Before we get started, if you’re reading this report I’m assuming that you’ve already:
+Before we get started, if you're reading this I'm assuming you've already:

 As you should already know we have broken down bonding into 2 different techniques: “Plan A” and “Plan B”.
 We strongly suggest that everyone starts with Plan A, and then changes to Plan B only in cases where…

-3) You feel very anxious about bonding, and are concerned that you may get bitten with Plan A.
+- You feel very axious about bonding, and are concerned that you may have been bitten with Plan A.

-Ok, all that being said, let’s get started:
+Okay, all that being said, let's get started :-)